 Option Description Embedded SATA Enables the embedded SATA option to be set to Off , AHCI mode , or RAID modes .
-This option is set to AHCI Mode by default. i NOTE: 1.
+This option is set to AHCI Mode by default. () NOTE: 1.
 No ESXi and Ubuntu OS support under RAID mode.
 Security Freeze Lock Sends Security Freeze Lock command to the embedded SATA drives during POST.
 This option is applicable only for AHCI Mode.
 This option is set to Enabled by default.
 Write Cache Enables or disables the command for the embedded SATA drives during POST.
 This option is set to Disabled by default.
+Port n Sets the drive type of the selected device.
+For AHCI Mode or RAID modes , BIOS support is always enabled.